GoldenEye: Retrospective reviews

 Often ranked as Brosnan's best Bond film and one of the best films in the entire series, GoldenEyes reputation has further improved since its release.
 It is ranked high on Bond-related lists; IGN chose it as the fifth-best movie, while Entertainment Weekly ranked it eighth, and Norman Wilner of MSN as ninth.
 EW also voted Xenia Onatopp as the sixth-most memorable Bond girl, while IGN ranked Natalya as seventh in a similar list.
 The film enjoys a large and enthusiastic following among Bond fans, especially those who grew up with the GoldenEye 007 video game.
 In a 2021 Yahoo survey consisting of 2,200 scholars and Bond superfans, GoldenEye was voted as the best Bond film, followed by Daniel Craig's Casino Royale and George Lazenby's On Her Majesty's Secret Service.

 In 2025, The Hollywood Reporter listed GoldenEye as having the best stunts of 1995.

-Awards
+Awards and nominations

-The film was nominated for two BAFTAs—Best Sound and Special Visual Effects—in 1996, but lost to Braveheart and Apollo 13, respectively. Éric Serra won a BMI Film Award for the soundtrack, and it also earned nominations for Best Action, Adventure or Thriller Film and Actor at the 22nd Saturn Awards, and Best Fight and Best Sandwich in a Movie at the 1996 MTV Movie Awards.
+The film was nominated for two BAFTAs—Best Sound and Special Visual Effects—in 1996, but lost to Braveheart and Apollo 13, respectively.

+Éric Serra won a BMI Film Award for the soundtrack, and it also earned nominations for Best Action, Adventure or Thriller Film and Actor at the 22nd Saturn Awards, and Best Fight and Best Sandwich in a Movie at the 1996 MTV Movie Awards.